KG-oscillators in Eddington-inspired Born-Infeld gravity: Wu-Yang magnetic monopole and Ricci scalar curvature effects: KG-oscillators in a GM spacetime within EiBI- gravity and in a WYMM including the curvature scalar effects

 \section{KG-oscillators in a GM spacetime within EiBI- gravity and in a WYMM including the curvature scalar effects}

 We start with a rescaling of time in the forms of $\sqrt{\left( 1-\tau \right) }\,dt\rightarrow dt$, along with $\tilde{\kappa}=\kappa \tau $, that allows us to rewrite metric (\ref{In2}) as

 Hereby, it should be noted that $\tilde{\kappa}<0$ would describe a topologically charged wormhole \cite{ref012,ref013,ref014}, $\alpha =1$ and $ \tilde{\kappa}<0$ would correspond to a Morris-Thorne-type wormhole spacetime \cite{ref015,ref016}, $\kappa =0$ would describe a GM spacetime, and $\kappa >0$ corresponds to a GM spacetime in EiBI-gravity.
-The corresponding metric tensor, for (\ref{e1}), is given by
+The corresponding Ricci scalar curvature $R=R_{\upsilon }^{\upsilon }$ takes the form